 an item or set of selected items.
 React to these interpretations by registering a

 Example usage (with

 Long selection keys):

 tracker = new SelectionTracker.Builder<>( "my-selection-id", recyclerView, new StableIdKeyProvider(recyclerView), new MyDetailsLookup(recyclerView), StorageStrategy.createLongStorage()) .build();

 In order to build a SelectionTracker instance the supplied RecyclerView must be initialized with an Adapter.
 Given this fact, you will probably need to inject the SelectionTracker instance into your RecyclerView.Adapter after the Adapter is created, as it will be necessary to consult selected status using SelectionTracker from the onBindViewHolder method.

 Include Selection in Activity lifecycle events

-In order to preserve state the author must the selection library in handling of Activity lifecycle events.
+In order to preserve state, the author must include the selection library in the handling of Activity lifecycle events.
 See SelectionTracker#onSaveInstanceState and SelectionTracker#onRestoreInstanceState.